Ten Dark Songs: Best Atmospheric Songs

 Gothic rock is much darker, but these songs are probably dark enough if you prefer mainstream.
 You'll find a lot of trip hop in this selection, but also rock, reggae and sophisti-pop.

-They speak from the heart about things most of us can relate to at some point or other, like loneliness, separation, rejection, unrequited love and discrimination.
-Although somber, songs like these are both comforting and therapeutic; they reflect how we feel when going through difficult times, and reassure that we're not the first to have suffered.
+They speak from the heart about things most of us can relate to at some point or other, like loneliness, separation, rejection, unrequited love, and discrimination.
+Although somber, songs like these are both comforting and therapeutic; they reflect how we feel when going through difficult times, and reassure that we're not not the first to have suffered.

 But they're also great to just listen to and enjoy.